There are elements of your lifestyle that could affect the cost of your life insurance, or your ability to secure cover.

-It goes without saying that being overweight brings a range of health problems such as high blood pressure, diabetes and heart disease.
+It goes without saying that being overweight brings a range of health problems such as high blood pressure, type 2 diabetes and heart disease.

 Generally, insurers will assess the level of risk (and the cost of your premiums) by looking at your weight in correlation to your age.